steipete/steipete.com/_posts/2020-12-14-apple-silicon-mac-mini-for-ci.md

 I’ve also seen [Rosetta bugs in the logs, which caused tests to fail](https://twitter.com/steipete/status/1338152854662549509?s=21).
 Twitter birds tell me that Big Sur 11.1 comes with many fixes to Rosetta, so this seems like a transitionary issue.

-The machines are marginally cheaper to host ($129/month vs. $159/month on MacStadium), but they’re still only on limited availability ([we only got two even though we ordered five](https://twitter.com/steipete/status/1337170464460988417?s=21)) and software is still experimental.
+The new machines are marginally cheaper to host ($129/month vs. $159/month on MacStadium), but they’re still only on limited availability ([we only got two even though we ordered five](https://twitter.com/steipete/status/1337170464460988417?s=21)) and software is still experimental.
 There are currently more problems than benefits in updating your fleet to M1, especially if you need to support versions below iOS 14.

 [My Twitter research](https://twitter.com/steipete/status/1333809139190034433?s=21) thread contains a few more details, along with a glimpse at various stages of frustration and delight.
 Follow me if you enjoy such stories.

-PS: The header graphic is not broken; it’s a random VNC corruption, and I [rolled with it](https://twitter.com/facethewolf/status/1337733279454294019?s=21).
+PS: The header graphic isn’t broken; it’s a random VNC corruption, and I [rolled with it](https://twitter.com/facethewolf/status/1337733279454294019?s=21).

 **Update:** We decided to keep the M1s after all, since we found two valid bugs in our codebase that only happen on arm64.
 This is a valid reason to deal with the current difficulties in setup.